Skip to Content

 Gianna Roberts

-Gianna is a sophomore at Del Val and this is her second year working on "The Delphi," now as the Managing Editor.
-In her free time, Gianna enjoys reading, listening to music, especially Taylor Swift, and watching TV shows.
-She also loves spending time with her friends and family.
+Gianna is a junior at Del Val and this is her third year working on "The Delphi," now as the Editor-in-chief.
+In her free time, Gianna enjoys baking, reading and listening to music, especially Taylor Swift.
+In addition to "The Delphi," Gianna is apart of Quill and Scroll, Model UN, Peer Leaders and Habitat for Humanity.

 Donate to The Delphi